Little Shop of Horrors (musical): Audrey II puppets

 The character of Audrey II is described as being "An anthropomorphic cross between a Venus flytrap and an avocado.
 It has a huge, nasty-looking pod that gains a shark-like aspect when open and snapping at food.
 The creature is played by a series of increasing[ly] large puppets".

 In productions, the first puppet is a small potted plant "less than one foot tall" held by the actor portraying Seymour.
 He manipulates the plant himself with his hand and then sets it down, where it is moved by an unseen hand from beneath a shelf.
 The second puppet is slightly larger than the first and is operated by Seymour during the song "You Never Know".
 A fake arm in a sleeve matching Seymour's jacket is attached to the plant's pot, while the actor's real arm operates the plant.
 The third puppet sits on the floor and is large enough to hide a person inside, who moves the plant's mouth in sync with Audrey II's voice, which is supplied by an offstage actor on a microphone.
 The puppeteer's legs are clad in green tights with "leaf" shoes that serve as part of the plant's tendrils.
 In Act II, the largest puppet again hides an actor inside, who manipulates the puppet's mouth and often some of its branches.
 By this point, the head is at least six feet long and capable of "swallowing" characters.
 For the finale, additions can be made to make the plant appear taller and even bigger.
 Actors and stage hands are often used to move larger branches and roots, which, in the original off-Broadway production, spilled off the stage and into the audience.
 In some productions, dangling vines over the house enhance the effect of Audrey II menacing the audience.

+From the beginning of the musical's creation, Ashman wanted Audrey II to be a puppet.
+Feeling it would be the centerpiece of the show, he wanted it to be designed well.
+He contacted Julie Taymor, who at the time moonlighted as a puppet designer.
+Taymor drew up designs involving a screen with multiple mouths that resembled flowers, but she eventually recommended Martin P. Robinson to design the puppet.
+Robinson proposed, among other ideas, the fake arm puppet for "You Never Know", inspired by comedian Rod Hull's Emu puppet routine.
+Robinson's designs, or variations of them, have been used in the subsequent productions of Little Shop.
 Amateur productions of Little Shop of Horrors receive designs for building the puppets from MTI, as part of the rental scripts and scores, based on the original Martin P. Robinson designs.
 Some companies who have produced the show in the past and built their own puppets rent them out to other companies to recoup some of their construction costs.